Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 Split the group into two teams.
 This could be two groups of children at schools or a child and their parents at events.
 Each team gets a trebuchet.
+*Note one of the trebuchets is currently broken (missing loading pin)

 Compete to try and launch the projectile the furthest or to get it into a box if space is limited.

 Optional challenge to beat the day's record.